Arroyo Burro

-Arroyo Burro or Arroyo Burro Creek is a stream in Santa Barbara County, California.
+Arroyo Burro or Arroyo Burro Creek is a stream in Santa Barbara County, California, United States.

 Arroyo Burro is 6 mi long.
 Its source is in the Santa Ynez Mountains at the head of Barger Canyon at an elevation of 1550 ft at 34°28′49″N 119°44′39″W. It trends south to its confluence with the Santa Barbara Channel of the Pacific Ocean, 2.3 mi west of Santa Barbara Point in the Arroyo Burro Beach County Park.